dockstore/dockstore/_docs/docs.md

 > For Dockstore 1.5.0+

-C) You will be able to use our new hosted workflows approach to store tools and workflows directly on dockstore.org to quickly get started, prototype your ideas, and share workflows with a limited audience.
+C) You will be able to use our new hosted workflows service to store tools and workflows directly on dockstore.org to quickly get started, prototype your ideas, and share workflows with a limited audience.

 In all three cases, you will have an opportunity to clean-up and configure your work before publishing to the rest of the world to see.